THE-Spellchecker/polytracker/docs/tdag.md

 ## Portability

 The file format is currently not portable.
-There is no effort made to store values in anything other than the native endianess.
+There is no effort made to store values in anything other than the native endianness.